Textualize/textual/docs/styles/box_sizing.md

 ## Example

 Both widgets in this example have the same height (5).
-The top widget has `box-sizing: border-box` which means that padding and border reduces the space for content.
+The top widget has `box-sizing: border-box` which means that padding and border reduce the space for content.
 The bottom widget has `box-sizing: content-box` which increases the size of the widget to compensate for padding and border.

 === "box_sizing.py"